vacuumlabs/react-custom-validation/README.md

 specify.
 Apart from absolutely straighforward definition of rules, one just needs to provide the list of all fields involved in the validation, so that correct show/hide recommendations can be given.

+## Rationale

+With React and proper application state management system (for example, Redux) it is simple to validate things.
+All the data is available in the application state, hence obtaining the validity is as easy as applying validation functions to the appropriate arguments.
+Multiple-field validations and asynchronous validations do not complicate the story much.

+The real challenge for top-notch validated component is not computing actual validity of individual fields, but computing whether the validation result should be shown to the user.
+We strongly believe that these two aspects are completely orthogonal and should be treated so.
+Required field never touched?
+Invalid, but do not show it.
+Email field does not look e-mail-ish at all?
+Invalid, but do not show it if the user is still typing.
+If the user changes the focus to another field, show it ASAP!
+You see the picture.

+It turns out that whether the validation result should be presented to the user depends on many details: what inputs were already touched, when the last keystroke happened, whether the user already attempted to submit the form, etc.
+Such details are 100% unimportant for anything else than showing validation result, so you do not capture and store these data in any way.
+Therefore, the validation library creates a higher order component (HOC) that stores this information in its internal component state.

+The contract is simple:

+- you configure what validation rules exist and what fields affect what validations
+- you inform the validation component about all changes, blurs and submits performed by the user
+- validation component informs you what is the status of each individual
+  validation: Whether the validation is OK / not OK and whether you should / should not display validation status

+## Feature set

+- Automatic re-calculation of validity when user changes the input value
+- Suggestions on showing/hiding the validation result
+  - Hide validity while the user is typing
+  - Hide validity if the field was not touched yet
+  - Show validity if the user finished typing
+- Easy definition and usage of custom validation rules
+- Multiple fields validation
+- Async validations
+- Debouncing / Throttling
+- Conditional validations
+- Flexibility and extensibility: can be easily combined with other validation approaches

+This library is intended to be used with React.
+It also plays well with Redux, but it can be used without Redux as well.
+It can be easily integrated with React-Intl or other (custom?) i18n solution.

 ## API Documentation